 The chemical process of creating chitosan derivatives from shrimp shells was carried out in two stages.
 Chitosan was first extracted from shrimp shells using a chemical process that involved two rounds of deacetylation.
 This was followed by the production of chitosan derivatives using O-carboxymethyl.
-The synthesis of chitosan from shrimp shells was based on the optimal parameters of the synthesis process of Kurniasih et al. (2014) and several steps were modified to fit Vietnamese research settings.9 The synthesis diagram is presented specifically in Figure 1.
+The synthesis of chitosan from shrimp shells was based on the optimal parameters of the synthesis process of Kurniasih et al. (2014) and several steps were modified to fit Vietnamese research settings.14 The synthesis diagram is presented specifically in Figure 1.

-alkali at pH 11-12 and room temperature degraded the protein to produce soluble free amines that were simple to remove after the shrimp shells were cleaned with water.
-Following multiple water washes, the product was ultimately cleaned with distilled water until its pH reached 7.
+upcoming tests, they were then dried.
+Following first treatment, the shrimp shells were soaked in a 2M NaOH solution for two days in order to separate the protein and fat.
+At this point, alkali at pH 11-12 and room temperature degraded the protein to produce soluble free amines that were simple to remove after the shrimp shells were cleaned with water.
+Following multiple water washes, the product was ultimately cleaned with distilled water until its neutral pH reached.
 The shrimp shells were then demineralized using a 1M HCl solution for 48 hours at room temperature in order to extract calcium and a few other minerals.
-Crude chitin was treated with 1% oxalic acid and 1%

-KMnO4 oxidant for 15 minutes at room temperature in order to eliminate the pale pink astaxanthin color.
+Crude chitin was treated with 1% oxalic acid and 1% KMnO4 oxidant for 15 minutes at room temperature in order to eliminate the pale pink astaxanthin color.
 Lastly, a 48% NaOH solution was used to deacetylate crude chitin (-NHCOCH3) to chitosan (-NH2) for 48 hours at room temperature.
-To produce chitosan with a larger degree of deacetylation, same procedure was carried out again, but at a higher temperature (80°C).
+To produce chitosan with a larger degree of deacetylation, the deacetylation step was carried out again, but at a higher temperature (80°C).
 Chitosan was dried for 12 hours at 50°C in order to preserve it.